Kahanee/Toxic-Comment-Detection/README.md

 Data source : ( https://www.kaggle.com/competitions/jigsaw-toxic-comment-classification-challenge/data )

 ### Data Pre-processing:
-- [Stopwords][df1]  punctuation, and case sensitivity have been eliminated to enhance the quality of the text data.
+- [Stopwords]  punctuation, and case sensitivity have been eliminated to enhance the quality of the text data.
 ![Image](https://imgur.com/DRIfwvw.jpg)
-- [Word stemming][df1] techniques have been employed to normalize the words within the comments.
+- [Word stemming] techniques have been employed to normalize the words within the comments.
 Stemming reduces words to their base or root form, allowing for better generalization and reducing the vocabulary size.
 - Comprehensive data cleaning techniques have been implemented, ensuring the identification and rectification of null or empty values.
 - Measures have been taken to detect and handle duplicate data instances effectively.
 ![Image](https://imgur.com/e7zyqex.jpg)